Sant Jordi in Barcelona

 Casa Batlló

-Casa Batlló, created by Gaudí in the early 1900s, is unique and fascinating and one of the biggest tourist attractions in all of Barcelona.
-A lesser known fact, however, is that the house’s architecture is based on the story of Saint George.
-Intricate details in and on the house reflect back to different aspects of the story.
-The roof, for example, features scale-shaped tiles to represent the dragon.
-And pillars resembling bones are supposed to represent the remains of the dragon’s victims.
+But the lovingly crafted design also holds a deeper significance: what many people don’t know is that Casa Battló’s architecture is directly inspired by the legend of Saint George and the Dragon.
+Intricate details in and on the house reflect different aspects of the story.
+The roof, for example, features scale-shaped tiles to represent the dragon’s back.
+And pillars resembling bones are meant to symbolize the remains of the dragon’s victims.

-Thus, on Sant Jordi, Casa Batlló goes all out.
-From 21st – 23rd April, the house will be seen decorated with (and covered in) roses.
-And at the gift shop, you can purchase special limited-time-only Sant Jordi-related souvenirs.
-If you can, definitely stop by during this festive holiday to enjoy the celebrations and learn more about the history behind what the house and the day represent.
+Thus, on Sant Jordi, Casa Batlló celebrates accordingly.
+From the 21st to the 23rd of April, the house is richly decorated in red roses, while the gift shop offers special Sant Jordi-related souvenirs.
+Paying a visit to Casa Battló is definitely recommended during this special holiday, as it offers a perfect opportunity to enjoy the celebrations and learn more about the history behind Sant Jordi and Gaudí’s architectural reinterpretation.

-Additionally, the pastís de Sant Jordi (cake) is a traditional dessert of the day.
+Additionally, the ‘Pastís de Sant Jordi’ (Cake of Saint George) is a traditional dessert of the day.
 Shaped like a book, the dessert consists of layers of sponge cake made with sugar, almond, and egg.
-The layers are separated by chocolate, and the top layer, which represents the book cover, is coated with glazed sugar and a symbol from the day (a dragon, rose, senyera, or other Sant Jordi motif).
-The cake dates back to the 1940s and 50s, but originated from a similar thirteenth-century recipe.
+The layers are separated by chocolate, and the top layer, which represents the book cover, is coated with glazed sugar and a symbol from the day: a dragon, rose, senyera, or another Sant Jordi motif.
+The cake dates back to the 1940s and 50s, but originated from a recipe that goes back to the thirteenth century.

 If you get the chance, make sure to check out both of these foods.
 They play a crucial role in the culture and celebration of Saint George, and for good reason- they’re delicious!